SDRausty/sdrausty.github.io/index.md

 Message to https://github.com/xeffyr DITTO

 Did you wanna root my device to getta my BITCOIN?
 @Grimler91 BITTCOINS+literature?
-Neo?
-Swiss banker?
+Neo Swiss banker.

 #### Cherish activities such as sports.
 Walking, blading and skiing maybe favorites.
 Is sailing a passionate pastime?
 Having \`code\` in pocket and in palm of hand is grand! 👍⛵🚢🚣